 Paper plates certainly have their uses and we use them from time to time when it makes sense.
 But even for a moderately-large gathering my preference is to use real dishes.

 I’ve written about how we’ve kept our landfill-bound trash down to a bare minimum with the elimination of most disposable goods and utilizing both composting and recycling.

 But what about repurposing?
 There are items that have lived past their current uses that can still be used for other purposes before they hit the trash.

-Since they are see through we don’t fret over something delicious being moved further and further to the back of the fridge until it grows into a science experiment gone wrong!
-Since I didn’t have to buy the containers (they were saved for me by family members) I’ve saved money on both the storage as well as the food itself by not allowing it to go to waste.
+Since you can see through the jars that food’s not forgotten.
+We don’t fret over something delicious being moved further and further to the back of the fridge until it grows into a science experiment gone wrong!

 Plastic Jars Are Helpful Too